storj/docs/app/(docs)/support/account-management-billing/closing-an-account/page.md

 {% callout type="info" %}
 If you have thousands objects or versions, the bucket deletion could take a lot of time via [](docId:nGzxQBhV8nx5Pukj6O0zT) (web UI) due to browsers limitations, so it's recommended to use CLI tools instead, like `uplink` CLI or `rclone`.
 See [](docId:b953ae01-9beb-48d3-83f7-2f6c7d07e875) for details.
 {% /callout %}

-{% callout type="info"  %}
-If you use the [](docId:4oDAezF-FcfPr0WPl7knd) in the [](docId:nGzxQBhV8nx5Pukj6O0zT), then after deleting the last bucket please do not return to the Buckets menu, otherwise the `demo-bucket` will be created automatically.
-This bucket will prevent the account deletion.
-It also can create a linked Access grant, this will prevent the account deletion too.
-{% /callout %}